Stefano Magaddino: National crime figure

 For fifty years, Magaddino was a dominant presence in the Buffalo underworld.
 He was the longest tenured boss in the history of the American Mafia.
 Magaddino was also involved in national La Cosa Nostra affairs.
 Magaddino was a charter member of Charles "Lucky" Luciano's Mafia Commission and attended important underworld summits such as the 1946 Havana Conference and the 1957 Apalachin Conference.

 It is believed Magaddino, along with Antonio and Johnny Papalia, played a role in notorious Hamilton bootlegger Rocco Perri's disappearance in 1944 in order to gain more Canadian market control.
 After Perri's disappearance, three of his former lieutenants, in addition to Papalia and Giacomo Luppino, began answering to Magaddino in Buffalo: Tony Sylvestro, Calogero Bordonaro and Santo Scibetta, known as the "three dons".

 Magaddino had survived several assassination attempts.
 In 1936, rival gangsters attempted to kill Magaddino with a bomb, killing his sister instead.
-In 1958, an assassin tossed a hand grenade through his kitchen window, which failed to explode.
+In 1958, an assassin tossed a hand grenade through his kitchen window; the grenade failed to explode.

-In 1963, Joseph Bonanno made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, Magaddino, as well as Frank DeSimone.
+In 1963, Joseph Bonanno made plans to assassinate Maggaddino and several rivals on the Mafia Commission, bosses Tommy Lucchese, Carlo Gambino, as well as Frank DeSimone.
 Bonanno sought Profaci crime family boss Joseph Magliocco's support, and Magliocco readily agreed due to his bitterness from being denied a seat on the Commission previously.
 Bonanno's audacious goal was to take over the Commission and make Magliocco his right hand man.
 Magliocco was assigned the task of killing Lucchese and Gambino, and gave the contract to one of his top hit men, Joseph Colombo.
 However, the opportunistic Colombo revealed the plot to its targets.
 The other bosses quickly realized that Magliocco could not have planned this himself.
 Remembering how close Bonanno was with Magliocco (and before him, Joe Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.
 The Commission summoned Bonanno and Magliocco to explain themselves.
 Fearing for his life, Bonanno fled to Canada, leaving Magliocco to deal with the Commission, but was deported back to the United States.

 In October 1964, Bonanno returned to Manhattan, but on October 20, 1964, the day before Bonanno was scheduled to testify to a grand jury inquiry, his lawyers said that after having dinner with them, Bonanno was kidnapped, allegedly by Magaddino's men, as he entered the apartment house where one of his lawyers lived on Park Avenue and East 36th Street.

 Magaddino's empire began to crumble in 1968, when police found $500,000 stashed away in Magaddino's funeral home and his son's attic.
 Retired FBI agent Donald Hartnett said, "At that time, Magaddino had been telling his underlings that money was tight, and he could not afford to pay them Christmas bonuses...
 People began to stop trusting him when we found all that money."